hahaxun/mmf/website/docs/tutorials/concat_bert_tutorial.md

         """
         self.classifier = build_classifier_layer(self.config.classifier)

-    # Each model in MMF gets a dict called sample_list which contains
+    # Each model in multimodelity gets a dict called sample_list which contains
     # all of the necessary information returned from the image
     def forward(self, sample_list):
         # Text input features will be in "input_ids" key